nesco/techblogs/infra/README.md

 ## Frontend

-Served directly by nginx with a reverse proxy for the back.
+Served directly by nginx.

 ## Backend

+Nginx acts like a reverse proxy for the back.